-- Over the last few decades, although the community has not greatly increased in numbers, the incidence of extreme weather has put a strain on the water and sewage system.
-There is a flood prevention scheme which protects the ford and The College.
-Flooding has occurred close to the village hall, partially caused by rising ground water and an ineffective drainage system.
+- 2.30 Over the last few decades, although the community has not greatly increased in numbers, the incidence of extreme weather has put a strain on the water and sewage system.
+There is a flood prevention scheme but this sometimes does not cope.
+Flooding has occurred at the bottom of the village, partially caused by rising ground water and an ineffective drainage system.
 However, improvements to the stream behind Fore Street have helped to reduce this problem considerably.
 An enlargement of the drains would further help and this has been reported to the Highways Agency. - 2.31 Although the village has a bus service, its infrequency means that the majority of journeys are by car.
 Narrow streets are made narrower by on-street parking owing to the lack of sufficient car parking areas.
-Key parts of the High Street lack a safe walking route and there are no cycle paths within the parish.
 Any future development would have to include adequate off-street parking.
 The village is also a through route from outlying villages and as it is surrounded by farming land, inevitably farm vehicles have to travel through the village centre.
 Any large increase in housing would put further strain on the road infrastructure.